Lahma712/Medication-Tracker-App/README.md

 ![img](https://imgur.com/JsGjG0n.png)

-You can change your treatment plan in the settings.
+You can change your treatment plan as well as initialize the app in the settings.
+To initialize, enter your treatment plan (Names, Pills/Box, Pills/Day) and how many pills you already possess for each medication (initial number of pills).
+Finally, enter your current unix timestamp.
+The app will take that timestamp as a reference to calculate how much medication remains, everytime you open the app.
 ![img](https://imgur.com/wm3T3dk.png)